Role

 Summary

-Designing a new dashboard experience for third-party developers
+Designed a new dashboard experience for third-party developers

-Collaborating with developers, PMs, and designers within a product trip in an agile/scrum framework
+Collaborated with developers, PMs, and designers within a product trip in an agile/scrum framework

 Problem